 Where applicable, the taxes will be levied on the overseas companies, but will be collected at the point of sale via the method of transfer, such as a foreign exchange company or bank.

-The Receita Federal spokesperson added that double-taxation agreements with foreign governments will ensure that overseas companies are not taxed twice; for example, taxes on incoming foreign students by the domestic government will be deducted from the tax taken by the Brazilian government.
+The Receita Federal spokesperson added that double-taxation agreements with foreign governments will ensure that overseas companies are not taxed twice.
+Taxes paid by incoming foreign students to their own government, for example, will be deducted from the tax taken by the Brazilian government.

 Some banks have already started adding the tax to overseas transactions, according to Zaveri, despite it not yet having officially come into force.
 As a result, he said, many students are currently opting to pay by credit card as they have not yet started adding the tax.